Mitsubishi Lancer Evolution: Evolution III

+8,998 GSRs were built, along with 1,082 RS models, making for a total of 10,080 examples of the Evolution III.

 Evolution IV

 The Lancer platform was redesigned in 1996, and along with it, the Evolution.
 The engine and transaxle were rotated 180° to better balance the weight and eliminate torque steer.

 There were two versions available, the RS and GSR.
-The RS version was produced as a competition car with a limited-slip front differential and a friction type LSD at the rear.
+The RS version was produced as a competition car with a limited-slip front differential and a friction-type LSD at the rear.
 It also came with GLX seats and a choice of either 15-inch or 16-inch OZ lightweight racing wheels.
 The RS also had wind-up windows, optional air conditioning in some models, and a few extra brace bars to strengthen the chassis, one behind the front grille and another across the boot floor, and an aluminum rear strut tower brace.